 The course concludes with an overview of intercultural communication training and looks at the role of business coaching in international trade.

 By the end of this course:

 - You will be fully-versed in key ideas surrounding intercultural communication in the business world, especially with regard to the emergence of the Southeast Asian context (ASEAN)

-- You will be able to develop your existing Business English training and to help your clients communicate more effectively with speakers of English as a second language in their professional roles
+- You will be able to develop your existing Business English training and help your clients communicate more effectively with speakers of English as a second language in their professional roles

-Course length, dates and times
+Course length, dates, and times